aomlomics/protocols/README.md

 #### Run

+From the `code` directory, run the command `./pandoc.sh ../markdown/*.md`.
+This script does the following for each Markdown file:

-* Create a file called `vars.yaml` with all the YAML terms.
-You can change the name of this file.
+* Create a file called `mustache.yaml` with all the YAML terms from the frontmatter.
-* Add the line `mustache: ./vars.yaml` to the beginning of the YAML frontmatter of the Markdown document.
-Note: Only YAML terms in vars.yaml will be readable.
+* Replace the YAML frontmatter with a single line `mustache: mustache.yaml` in the Markdown document `mustache.yaml`.
+Note: Only YAML terms in this separate YAML file will be readable.
 Other YAML frontmatter in the Markdown document is ignored by pandoc.
-* Run pandoc with command `pandoc test_pandoc-mustache.md --filter pandoc-mustache -o test_pandoc-mustache.pdf`.
+* Run pandoc with commands `pandoc "$output_file" --filter pandoc-mustache -o ../docx/"${input_file_base}.docx"` and `pandoc "$output_file" --filter pandoc-mustache -o ../html/"${input_file_base}.html"` to generate the Word and HTML files, respectively.